robert17/iotf-rtd/docs/api/api_intro.rst

 - Many of the API paths relating to devices have changed.
 - Version 1 of the API does not support any device type operations, other than listing all device types.
-- Operations related to device management, device management requests, diagnostic logs, or location cannot be performed using version 1 of the API.
+- Operations related to device management, device management requests, diagnostic information, or location cannot be performed using version 1 of the API.

 The documentation for the operations supported by version 1 of the API can be found `here <http://.com>`_.